Sustainable Finance

 As a member of a cooperative organization supporting agriculture, fishery and forestry industries, the Norinchukin Bank understands that our businesses are part of the life, natural environment, and the affluent lives of community members sustained through these industries.
 As such, we aim to resolve environmental and social issues through sustainable finance.

-Sustainable finance includes loans originated through our group company the Norinchukin Trust & Banking Co., Ltd., external management contracts of ESG funds managed by Norinchukin Zenkyoren Asset Management Co., Ltd., as well as investment and finance through Norinchukin Australia Pty Limited and Norinchukin Bank Europe N.V.
+Sustainable finance also includes loan origination by our group company, The Norinchukin Trust & Banking Co., Ltd.; externally managed mandates for funds operated by Norinchukin Zenkyoren Asset Management Co., Ltd.; as well as lending, investment, and funding activities conducted by Norinchukin Australia Pty Limited and Norinchukin Bank Europe N.V.

 Results